Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 Second, $5,000 might not sound like a lot to settle a lawsuit—but a consent decree ordered by the Court can be quite onerous—and subject an employer to EEOC scrutiny for a long time.
 In this case the decree will last five years, and requires the employer to:

 - amend its written drug use policy to include a clear and specific exclusion to the policy for individuals who use legally-obtained prescription medication in a lawfully-prescribed manner;

 - create an ADA-compliant procedure for conducting an individualized assessment of an employee who is enrolled in any form of alcohol, drug, or illegal substance rehabilitation program in order to determine whether the individual can safely perform the essential functions of her/his position with or without reasonable accommodation;

 - provide annual training on the requirements of the ADA and its prohibition against discrimination and retaliation in the workplace;

-- report to the EEOC the identities of all applicants who were denied employment and employees who were terminated due to current or past alcohol, drug, or substance use.
+- report to the EEOC the identities of all candidates who were denied employment and employees who were terminated due to current or past alcohol, drug, or substance use.

-As an EEOC attorney noted: “Employers should make employment decisions based on an applicant’s qualifications and an employee’s performance, not based on disability or participation in a medically-assisted treatment program.”
+As an EEOC attorney noted: “Employers should make employment decisions based on an candidate’s qualifications and an employee’s performance, not based on disability or participation in a medically-assisted treatment program.”

 President Trump Signs S. 2155